 Sometimes it is just the way your cupboards look when you open them which makes you long for new carcasses.
 Many cabinets are lined with a veneered white or patterned melamine.
 This can chip and discolour over time and give your cupboards a very worn look.
 You can get around this by buying new veneer and recovering the inside of the cupboard space.
 The other option is to replace the shelves only.
 Repainting is not easy if the insides are veneered.

 If the insides of your cupboards are plain shelves which have become worn, replacing them with glass shelves can lift the cupboard and make it look more modern and newer.
 You can usually buy glass shelves in DIY stores if not from your replacement kitchen door specialist.

-Carcasses are generally fixed to the walls with brackets and these can become loose and worn over time.
-If this has happened to yours it could result in damage to the wall, cupboards which have dropped or even dangerous carcasses which might come loose entirely.
+Carcasses are generally fixed to the walls with brackets.
+These can become loose and worn over time.
+If this has happened to yours it could result in damage to the wall.
+And cupboards which have dropped or even dangerous carcasses which might come loose entirely.

 If this is happening, it may be appropriate to get new carcasses and ensure that the walls are correctly repaired so that a firm fixing point is available.